hori-jonathan/VerseReminder/README.md

 ## Onboarding & Authentication

 The app automatically signs users in anonymously with Firebase on first launch.
-Progress is stored in Firestore under the user's UID.
-The Settings tab lets anonymous users link their account to Google or email using Firebase's `link` API so progress can be synced across devices.
+Progress is stored in Firestore under the user's UID and loaded as part of each user's profile.
+Accounts can later be linked to Google or email using Firebase's `link` API so progress can be synced across devices.
 If the initial sign‑in fails due to a transient network error, the app will automatically retry a few times and provide a "Retry" button so you can manually attempt again.

 ## Features

+- Home screen summarizes your reading progress
 - Browse Bible books and chapters
 - Read verses with an API-based loader
 - Smart search for books, chapters, and verses with fuzzy matching and colored results